dolph/recipes/cinnamon-rolls.md

 - 1 cup whole milk

-Remove from the heat and sprinkle in the yeast and 1/4 teaspoon sugar (don't stir).
-Set aside until foamy, 5 minutes.
+Remove from the heat and sprinkle in the yeast and 1/4 to 1 teaspoon sugar (don't stir).
+Set aside until foamy, 5-15 minutes.

 - one 1/4-ounce packet active dry yeast (2.5 teaspoons)
-- 1/4 teaspoon granulated sugar
+- 1/4 teaspoon granulated sugar (or follow directions on yeast packet)

 Whisk in the melted butter, egg yolk and vanilla.